-Other fun options at Zion that should be considered during your visit are the Junior Ranger program for kids, guided family walks, visits to the Nature Center or the Zion Human History Museum.
+Other fun options at Zion that should be considered during your visit are the Junior Ranger program for kids, guided family walks, visits to the Nature Center, or the Zion Human History Museum.

 Whether you choose to spend one day or a week, a visit to Zion National Park will certainly create memories to last a lifetime!

-Zion is most easily accessed by flying into Las Vegas, Nevada or Salt Lake City, Utah.
+Zion is most easily accessed by flying into Las Vegas, Nevada, or Salt Lake City, Utah.
 Lodging inside the park often books up months in advance, but we found the Fairfield Inn & Suites about ten minutes outside the park to be a perfect budget-friendly option.

-Miami: Beautiful in USA to add to your bucket list
+Miami: Beautiful US City bucket list

 By Joanna from Lose the Map